terraform-docs/terraform-docs/CONTRIBUTING.md

 2. **Documentation**: Pull requests need to update the [Formats Guide](/docs/FORMATS_GUIDE.md) and if need be the main [README](README.md) together with the code change.
 You can generate the format guides by using `make docs`.

 3. **Commits**: Commits should be as small as possible while ensuring that each commit compiles and passes tests independently.
 [Write good commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+Ensure each of your commits is signed-off in compliance with the [Developer Certificate of Origin](https://github.com/apps/dco) by using `git commit -s`.
 If needed, [squash your commits](https://davidwalsh.name/squash-commits-git) prior to submission.

 4. **Code Style**: We use `goimports` which wrappes around [gofmt](https://blog.golang.org/go-fmt-your-code) to keep the code in unified format.
 You can use `make goimports` to install and `make fmt` to format your code.
 If useful, include code comments to support your intentions.
 Make sure your code doesn't have issues with `make checkfmt` and `make lint` before submission.